Fairfax County is a place where all residents facing vulnerability are empowered and supported to live independent lives to their fullest potential.

 Each priority area includes the following:

 The strategies in this section seek to provide a coordinated and individualized plan for people facing vulnerabilities to live their lives to their fullest potential.
-The strategies recognize the critical role and needs of caregivers (friends or family providing assistance) in their lives.
+These strategies recognize the critical role and needs of caregivers (friends or family providing assistance) in their lives.
 These caregivers provide an invaluable service and have unique insights that should be included in information sharing and decision making to the extent possible by law and the desire of the resident facing vulnerability.
-The strategies also focus on providing services that are more holistic, proactive and person based to address the unique needs of each individual in an equitable and respectful manner.
+These strategies also focus on providing services that are more holistic, proactive and person-based to address the unique needs of each individual in an equitable and respectful manner.